-More than 2,000 species of termites exist in the world, and can be grouped into three categories: Subterranean, Damp Wood and Dry Wood.
-Damp Wood Termites are particularly prevalent in the Pacific Northwest.
+More than 2,000 species of termites exist in the world, and they can be grouped into three categories: subterranean, dampwood and drywood.
+Dampwood termites are particularly prevalent in the Pacific Northwest.
 They are related to cockroaches, yet demonstrate a social behavior similar to that of ants and bees.
 This is one reason why termites are often confused with ants.

-Unlike ants, Damp Wood Termites have straight, bead-like antennae instead of elbowed ones.
-The abdomen is joined to the thorax while an ant’s thorax and abdomen are joined by a node.
+Unlike ants, dampwood termites have straight, bead-like antennae instead of elbowed ones.
+The abdomen is joined to the thorax, while an ant’s thorax and abdomen are joined by a node.
 They live in colonies comprised of three castes: a king and queen, workers, and soldiers.
-The king and queen are about a quarter of an inch long and perform all reproductive functions of the colony.
+The king and queen are about 1/4 of an inch long and perform all reproductive functions of the colony.

-Workers are about three-sixteenths of an inch long, light-colored, and wingless.
-They carry on all aspects of the colony maintenance including feeding the colony and building the nest.
-Soldiers are approximately three-quarters of an inch long with the head and jaws comprising about one-third of its length.
-In general, Damp Wood Termites are cream-colored to dark brown.
+Workers are about 3/16 of an inch long, light-colored, and wingless.
+They carry on all aspects of the colony maintenance, including feeding the colony and building the nest.
+Soldiers are approximately 3/4 of an inch long with the head and jaws comprising about one-third of its length.
+In general, dampwood termites are cream-colored to dark brown.
 However, soldiers have large reddish-brown to black-colored heads and cream-colored bodies.

 A mature queen in a colony lays thousands of eggs each year, helping the colony grow exponentially and thereby infest and destroy homes.
 As colonies mature, reproductive termites swarm from the nest in search of a partner to settle down with and build another nest.
 Among insects, termites are unique in this way.
 Once the male finds a female, he not only assists the female with initial nest building, but also stays with her for the rest of their lives.

-Sometimes mistaken for carpenter ants, which typically swarm in the spring, termites swarm on warm, summer evenings, especially after the rain.
-Since Damp Wood Termites depend heavily on high moisture levels, they will not exit the colony except during swarming season.
+Sometimes mistaken for carpenter ants, which typically swarm in the spring, termites swarm on warm, summer evenings, especially after a rainstorm.
+Since dampwood termites depend heavily on high moisture levels, they will not exit the colony except during swarming season.
 Once termites gain entry into a wood structure, they have the capability to forage in wood that is solid and dry.
 Termites then build hollowed-out galleries or tunnels within the wood.

 It is within these areas that a mere sampling of fecal pellets, which resemble bits of dry wood but much larger and moist, can help identify whether the pests are termites.
-This is extremely important because the longer termites are undetected, the bigger the infestation, especially since the queen can live up to 10 years.
+This is extremely important to the termite control process because the longer termites are undetected, the bigger the infestation may grow to be, especially since the queen can live up to 10 years.
 Also, wood that has lost its solid sound is often an indication that it has been hollowed out by structural pests.